 First off, time is usually the best remedy for the family dog’s upset stomach.
 But pinning down the source of the trouble, food or otherwise, is very useful.
 If you really think your pooch requires medicine, a visit to a vet is preferable.
 Antacids, such as Tums, can work for dogs but learn more for your pet’s sake.

-Can I Give My Dog a Tums?
-Answer: Not Recommended
+Can I Give My Dog Tums?
+Answer: Yes, but look at other options

 As a Calcium Supplement

 Some people look to Tums as a way to increase their best buddy’s calcium intake.
 But a high-quality dog food will cover this important nutritional requirement.
 You want a long term solution, in a form that’s consistent, and these medicine-like tablets just won’t do.
 Besides, too much unnecessary calcium could develop into pancreatitis or some other digestive health problems.